MihneaCucu/AirplaneTickets/README.md

-Java Project about a platform that manages flights, including booking, aicrafts, etc.
+Java Project about a platform that manages flights, including bookings, aicrafts, etc.